weigertlab/trackastra/README.md

 # *Trackastra* - Tracking by Association with Transformers

-Trackastra links already segmented cells in a microscopy timelapse using a learnt transformer model that was trained on a diverse set of microscopy videos.
+*Trackastra* is a cell tracking approach that links already segmented cells in a microscopy timelapse by predicting assocations with a transformer model that was trained on a diverse set of microscopy videos.

 ![Overview](overview.png)